engineeranalyst/Flatten-the-Stack-A-Case-Study-on-Product-Sales-Analysis/README.md

 ## 🚀 How to Run This Project
 1. Run the `flatten_the_stack.sql` script in a MySQL 8.0+ environment.
 2. Ensure the `sales_orders.csv` is placed in the secure upload directory.
-3. Open `Flatten The Stack.xlsx` and refresh the **Power Pivot Data Model** to see the live dashboard.
+3. Download `Flatten The Stack.xlsx`and the CSV files for this project.
+4. Open the Queries and Connections Panel and put the Full File Path names of the CSV files in the Source.